NOTE: Honorlock is available by request only. To learn more, including associated fees, contact email@example.com.

 The university takes academic integrity very seriously and provides useful resources to be reviewed and kept in mind at the KeepTeaching website.

 You should not need to provide direct payment to access or use any of the systems used by UMD instructors for teaching and learning purposes.
 No third-party tool that is integrated within ELMS-Canvas is authorized to process any kind of payment card (PCI) transaction on behalf of UMD.
 Please be aware, UMD has not reviewed and does not endorse the individual purchase or usage of apps nor are purchased apps required to make full use of any application through UMD’s ELMS-Canvas contract.
-UMD has approved and integrated enterprise apps such as Google Calendar, Zoom, and Webex into ELMS-Canvas to securely extend the functionality of some of these systems.
+UMD has approved and integrated enterprise apps such as Google Calendar and Zoom into ELMS-Canvas to securely extend the functionality of some of these systems.
 UMD’s information security team reviews all such integrations before implementation.
 If a user chooses to purchase an app, they do so on their own volition and outside of the terms and conditions of UMD’s contract.

 This article provides additional information: Protecting Student Privacy & Personally Identifiable Information in UMD Audiovisual Recording Systems.